top of page

 What's Up at AAPA?

-Watch this short video from AAPA President Jennifer Whalen on the latest on upcoming happenings at AAPA.
+Watch this short video from AAPA President Jennifer Whalen on upcoming events and a new membership opportunity.

 What is an independent patient advocate, and why would you need one?